Pippeloo/QEncoder/README.md

 # QEncoder
-With this library you can control a Encoder motor.
+With this library you can read a Encoder motor.

 ## Components
 These are the components that I used